 The Court held that Mr Hill received consideration for his remuneration foregone by way of ‘practical benefits’.
 This is because his reduced or foregone salary was invested back into the company, thereby:

 As such, Mr Hill’s decision to reduce or forego remuneration was to ‘ensure the survival, future growth and enhanced value of Forteng,’ for which Mr Hill stood to benefit from indirectly.

-If you are seeking advice on any contractual matters, or advice on corporate governance issues, talk to our Business Team today.
+If you are seeking advice on any contractual matters, or advice on corporate governance issues, talk to our Business & Commercial team today.